CATHERINE BALET • MOODS IN A ROOM

 The technique the artist adopted, using layers of images, allows her to create photographs that play on many levels and whose transparency shapes the depth of the pictorial space.
 The underside (made with a digitized version of her own paintings) exists as much as the top layer and reveals a matter usually unknown in photography.
 The mat colored surfaces blend with the brighter areas of the photograph.
 Besides, the images in the series reveal, through the superimposition of layers of different architectures, a fantasy urban space where cold and warmth coexist.
 A fictitious setting where strange and familiar stories are played, animated by more or less ghostly characters.

-Fannie Escoulen, curator of the exhibition at the Galerie Thierry Bigaignon, adds: “No longer a painter but far from a classical photographic practice, Catherine Balet reveals an introspective universe made up of a multitude of layers, like a palimpsest, drawing references to the great movements of painting from her unconscious nourished by the history of art.
-By deliberately freeing herself, she depicts in these picture-paintings some kind of hallucinatory closed doors scenes from which her characters do not seem to be able to escape.”
+Fannie Escoulen, curator of the exhibition at the Galerie Thierry Bigaignon, adds: “No longer a painter but far from a classical photographic practice, Catherine Balet reveals an introspective work made up of a multitude of layers, like a palimpsest, drawing references to the great movements of painting from her unconscious nourished by the history of art.
+By deliberately freeing herself from it, she depicts in these picture-paintings some kind of hallucinatory closed doors scenes from which her characters do not seem to be able to escape.”